 Much has already been written about the environmental damage caused by mining activity.
 In some cases however, it also has the potential to create unique habitat for species that are rare elsewhere.
 Cornwall, a largely rural county on the Southwest coast of England, was once a hotspot for global tin extraction.
 As a result, dozens of abandoned mines dot the county.
 Not only do they contribute to the beauty of the landscape, but the former mining sites (covering 3,000 ha.) have now become mini wildlife havens in an otherwise heavily farmed region.
-As the UK lacks true wilderness and there are serious shortcomings in how protected areas are managed, it is important to identify areas such as these where nature can thrive in peace.
+The UK lacks true wilderness and there are serious shortcomings in how protected areas are managed.
+Therefore, it is important to identify areas such as these where nature can thrive in peace.

 Rare species thrive in ancient mining hotspots

 Tin and copper mining is an important part of Cornwall’s ancient cultural heritage, and has taken place in the area for thousands of years.
 Dwindling metal reserves and international competition meant all the mines in Cornwall were closed by the last century, however.
 Over the years, this has allowed nature to slowly reclaim the former mining areas, and now they hold many living treasures.

 Much of old mining sites is now made up of heath and scrub, but heavy industrial activity has lead to areas of patchy ground.
 This has given some unusual plant communities the chance to emerge.
 Nutrient-poor, acidic soil caused by metal runoff has slowed down the land’s recolonisation by plants.
 This has given less common, metal-tolerant species the chance to grow without any disturbance.
 For example, 11 of the 21 sites where the rare British liverwort Cephaloziella nicholsonii is found are in Cornwall.
 Seven disused mining areas form the West Cornwall Bryophytes Site of Special Scientific Interest, named for the rare mosses and liverworts found there.